5 Effective Literacy Activities for Grades 3-5

 Reading Response activities involve students selecting a book or text of their choice and responding to a menu of questions.
 Students can respond in a folder or in a reader’s notebook that has been set up at the beginning of the school year.

-This make a great literacy center activity because students can read at their own pace and respond to what they are reading.
+This makes a great literacy activity for centers or stations because students can read at their own pace and respond to what they are reading.
 You can check out these reading response menus by genre and response menus by month of the year

 reading response menus